Farragut Elementary School

 3. Work Not Finished In Class

 Sometimes a student gets behind with their classroom assignments.
 If this is the case, the unfinished work may be sent home and should be returned to school when finished.
-Depending on the situation, students may be required to complete any unfinished work during choice time on Friday.
+Depending on the situation, students may be required to complete any unfinished work during their free time (recess) and/or during their choice time on Fridays.

 4. Optional Spelling/Phonics Activities

-Attached to your child’s weekly reading log will be a half-sheet paper of that week’s assigned list of spelling words.
+Attached to your child’s weekly reading log will be a quarter-sheet of paper of the current spelling list.
 In class, students will have some workbook pages and other spelling assignments to complete as well as the opportunity to do other fun activities related to the assigned words.
-Although it’s not required, students are encouraged to practice the assigned words at home to prepare for Friday’s spelling and dictation test.
-I will include a list of Spelling Practice Ideas with the first list to give students ideas of things to do if they want to practice spelling at home.
+Although it’s not required, students are encouraged to practice spelling at home to prepare for their tests that will be every other week.
+There is a list of Spelling Practice Ideas attached to this year’s spelling lists that I’m sending home.
 These extra activities are not required and do not have to be turned-in.

 5. Special Projects

-There may be some special projects during the year that students need to work on at home.
+There may be some special projects during the year for students will do at home.
 These projects are meant to extend and expand your child’s learning outside the classroom and provide the opportunity for family involvement in the learning process.

 6. Additional {UN}Homework Options